-These tables have been drawn up in accordance with the regulations relating to the control of operations calling on public generosity (Decree No. 92-1011 of 17/9/92) and in compliance with the new regulation 2018-06, which sets out the accounting regulations applicable to the annual accounts of non-profit legal entities as from 1January 2020.
+These tables have been drawn up in accordance with the regulations relating to the control of operations calling on public generosity (Decree No. 92-1011 of 17/9/92) and in compliance with the new regulation 2018-06, which sets out the accounting regulations applicable to the annual accounts of non-profit legal entities as from 1^{st} January 2020 and amended by the following regulations ANC n°2020-06 and n°2022-04.